-For Appendix D fuel flowmeter systems and Appendix E NO_x systems, report the type of fuel measured by the system by using the appropriate uppercase codes as shown in Table 22.
+For Appendix D fuel flowmeter systems and Appendix E NO_x systems, report the type of fuel measured by the system by using the appropriate uppercase codes as shown in the table below.
 For all other systems, report the Fuel Code as "NFS" (Non Fuel-Specific).